What if your client won't pay? A lawyer's guide for freelancers

 If the client has ignored your overdue invoice emails or has been buying time with excuses, the fear of legal action can sometimes be enough for the client to finally pay the outstanding amount.
 A solicitor will be able to send a formal letter to the client on your behalf.

-If the value claimed is minimal, you might feel it’s not worth retaining the services of a solicitor.
+If the value claimed is minimal, you might feel it’s not worth paying for the services of a solicitor.

 How much does it cost to take legal action?